SwissTPH/openfn-openhim-mediator/README.md

 5- Platform should be accessible under localhost:9000.

+6- For it to be accessible in a different host, you will have to follow following steps:
+  6.1 - First modify the host parameter in the file "network/default" to your external host.
+  6.2 - You will have to create a certificate in your external host for it to be secure to access.
+One way to do this, is by installing certbot and running
+    ```certbot —nginx -d YOUR-HOST```
+  6.3 - The certificates will now have to be copied to the containers as well, which is done in the docker-compose file.
+Make sure to alter the YOUR-HOST part in the docker-compose to fit your certificate path and in the default.conf file.
+  6.4 - The configuration inside the container has also to be altered, so that it takes the certificates, this is also done in the docker-compose by pushing the configuration files inside openhim-core-conf folder.
+  NOTE: if you only want to use it locally on your localhost, just use the docker-compose file provided by the openhim in the tutorial above.

 6- By clicking on the mediator tab, you will see all mediators registered in the platform.
 Here you should see the mediator created with step 3 and 4.
 By clicking in the settings icon, you will be able to configure your job.

 ![alt text](images/openhim_mediator.png "Mediators in Openhim")